Highgate area guide: schools, shops, pubs and parks

 Primary and secondary schools

-Highgate (mixed) and Channing (girls) schools are selective and highly sought after.
+Highgate is popular in large part thanks to its schools with independent offerings Highgate (mixed) and Channing (girls) selective and highly sought after by wealthy families and several of the area’s celebrity residents.
 Avenue Nursery and Pre-Prep is a small private nursery school for children aged between nearly three and seven.
-State Highgate Primary School is a small, mixed community school with a liberal ethos (no uniform) and is rated Good by Ofsted.
+State Highgate Primary School is a small, mixed community school with a liberal ethos (no uniform, first name teachers, philosophy and Mandarin lessons) rated Good by Ofsted, while religious options St Joseph’s RC primary and St Michael’s C of E are rated Outstanding and Good respectively.
+St Aloysius RC College is a comprehensive Catholic boys’ school rated Outstanding by Ofsted.

 Highgate High Street lies on the border of Camden and Haringey, and the boundary with Islington lies part way up Highgate Hill, but the whole of Highgate proper has the N6 postcode.
 Highgate is in the Holborn & St Pancras parliamentary constituency.